mooreniemi/mooreniemi.github.io/_posts/2017-01-04-when-is-an-api-better-or-worse.md

 reach our revenue target!
 Based on this, we might decide to implement a featured product on our homepage.

-We can also get some nice benefits:
+We get some nice benefits from this modeling strategy:

 * We can easily detect "dead" unreachable nodes.
 * We don't have to write a separate specification for our API.
 Our API